codevogel/svelte-db-portal/tutorial/4-load-and-display-data/README.md

 				website.
 			</p>
 			<p>
-				You can contact the administrator via email at {$adminEmail}.
+				You can contact the administrator via email at {ADMIN_EMAIL}.
 			</p>

 			<p>